Automated Decisioning Software

 If Markov chains are used, then through decision trees these values can be applied to each account within a specific segment within a book.
 Furthermore the expected losses (EL) can be calculated incorporating any macro-economic adjustments, if required.

-Primarily it can be deployed to daily segment the delinquent population and then prescribe appropriate actions.
+Daily segment the delinquent population and then prescribe appropriate actions.

-It has also been used to deploy right-time-to-call models enabling call-centres to improve their right-person-connect models.
+Deploy right-time-to-call models enabling call-centres to improve their right-person-connect models.

-Further opportunities lie in using DecisionSmart to calculate settlement amounts where an optimised settlement strategy has been built.
+Calculate settlement amounts where an optimised settlement strategy has been built.

 Real-time Decision Making

 Application processing systems often require an application score to be calculated in real-time.
 This is typically done through a web service that invokes the decision engine for these ad hoc scoring requests.

 Scores can be calculated in batch mode by receiving or fetching files received from the host system, typically used for behaviour scorecards.
 This can be scheduled to run automatically during overnight batch processing.